Equity Between Man and Man

 Now criminal law also takes account of the state of mind of the wrongdoer.
 An accident is not a crime.
 Yet the criminal courts could never be called ‘courts of conscience.’
 With them it is simply a question of establishing that the accused did in fact intend the consequences of his actions.
 A crime is essentially a crime against the group of which the criminal is a member.
 It is a breach of the King’s peace.
 Whereas the infringement of an equitable right is the wronging of another individual human being.
 It depends on a relation between two persons.

 To understand this, it is necessary to go rather deeply into the meaning of the word ‘conscience.’
 Like ‘consciousness,’ of which it is philologically merely a variant form, the word conscience originally means ‘knowing with.’
 It implies a state of knowledge either shared with, or at any rate considered in relation to, another being.
 That this ‘knowing with’ another (which, reduced to its lowest terms, is the bare admission that there is another being) is, first an act of will, and, secondly, that it is the basis of self-consciousness – these are sublime truths, which may be demonstrated philosophically, as they were by Hegel and by Samuel Taylor Coleridge.
-But they are also truths which may be won from purely moral experience by a person of the most limited intelligence.
+But they are also truths which may be won from purely moral experience by persons of the most limited intelligence.
 By watching ourselves, by watching the harm that we keep doing in some of the most intimate experiences of life, we may come to grasp this truth.

 Let us suppose, for instance, that in the midst of some argument we pull ourselves up, finding that we are becoming excessively dogmatic, excessively self-assertive.
 We discover that we no longer wish the other person to arrive at the truth by his own voluntary act.
 We are now trying to force our own thought outward at his expense, to remove him from the path, to put him to sleep.
 We do not want to admit his right to a separate existence.
 We should like his mind to be a sort of mechanical attachment to our own, registering assent at intervals, simply in order to keep us sufficiently conscious to be able to enjoy the act of thinking and the accompanying sense of power.
 But this is not a true increase of self-consciousness.
 Such an increase will come only if we are willing to accept the pain of his otherness, to acknowledge his full and equal right to be other than ourselves.
 It is only this pain and contrast which can shock us into a real awareness of ourselves.

 This is only an example.
 The point is that out of quite ordinary everyday experiences (between two persons) one may come to perceive the profound truth that is contained, for instance, in Coleridge’s Essay on Faith, where he shows the necessary relation between consciousness and conscience.
 Self-consciousness is made possible only by the voluntary recognition of another self-consciousness.
-It becomes possible when, by an act of free will, we resist the impulse to regard other human beings as mere phenomena, as mere points on the circumference of a circle; and it is developed in us at any moment only to the extent that we are able to acknowledge with our whole heart that these other too are centres, centres of equal status with ourselves.
+It becomes possible when, by an act of free will, we resist the impulse to regard other human beings as mere phenomena, as mere points on the circumference of a circle; and it is developed in us at any moment only to the extent that we are able to acknowledge with our whole heart that these others too are centres, centres of equal status with ourselves.
 In Coleridge’s words, we must “negative their sameness in order to establish their equality.”
 Self-consciousness has its rise in the recognition by one being of the equality of another being.
 It is a gift which men can receive only at the hands of one another.

 It may be objected that too much importance is attached to self-consciousness.
 Why is it so desirable that we should become aware of what we are?
 The answer is, of course, that only by doing so can we become aware of the Spirit in which we are.
 It has been common ground for the great religions of the world that self-consciousness, when deeply realised in self-knowledge, involves God-consciousness.
 But it is just here that an important distinction may be made.
 Religion has always possessed as its heart the truth that God is to be sought for in the Ego of man, and Moses so far made this doctrine exoteric to the ancient Hebrews when he preached the I AM.
 But here the Ego is always emphatically the Ego of the seeker.
 Only one religion has ever taught that God is to be sought in the Ego of another man, and that religion is Christianity.